kubevela/kubevela/design/vela-core/componenttrait-composing-and-trait-CR-naming.md

 ## Background

-Now definition name is no longer coupled with CRD name, it's align to capability name  in KubeVela, and two TraitDefinitions can both refer to the same Trait CRD.
-So it's necessary to specify how to compose ComponentTrait in ApplicationConfiguration and to set the CR name in a friendly way.
+Now definition name is no longer coupled with CRD name, it's align to capability name  in KubeVela, and two TraitDefinition  resources can both refer to the same CRD.
+So it's necessary to specify how to assemble trait CR in ApplicationConfiguration and to set the CR name in a friendly way.

 ## Several ways to compose ComponentTrait in ApplicationConfiguration